Estimation of the Spectral Measure from ConvexCombinations of Regularly Varying RandomVectors: Asymptotic normality

 i.e.\ we can rewrite

 For an appropriate sequence $\{k_n\}_{n \in \NN} \subset \NN$ with $k_n \to \infty$ such that $k_n / n \to 0$, we want to show that

 converges weakly to a Gaussian process.
-The functional central limit theorem will essentially be proven by plugging the random scaling factor $\bm s = u_n / \bm X^*_{k:n} \circ \bm 1_I$ and the random power $\beta = \alpha / \widehat \alpha$ into the results of Subsection \ref{subsec:fixed-thresh} according to Equation \eqref{eq:rel-deterministic-random}.
-Provided that both the random $\bm s$ and the random $\beta$ are asymptotically normal, we can use the functional central limit theorem given in Corollary \ref{coro:fclt-ratio} to obtain the desired result.
+The functional central limit theorem will essentially be proven by plugging the random scaling factor $\bm s = u_n / \bm X^*_{k:n} \circ \bm 1_I$ and the random power $\bm\beta = \bm \alpha / \widehat {\bm\alpha}$ into the results of Subsection \ref{subsec:fixed-thresh} according to Eq.~\eqref{eq:rel-deterministic-random}.
+Provided that both the random $\bm s$ and the random $\bm\beta$ are asymptotically normal, we can use the functional central limit theorem given in Cor.~\ref{coro:fclt-ratio} to obtain the desired result.